chartla2/SolTrace/README.md

 SolTrace has been updated to use multiple ray tracing engines in addition to the prior implementation.
 Currently, there is no graphical user interface (it is under development).

-Building SolTrace (develop branch) requires a C++-17 capable compiler and cmake 3.19 or greater.
+Building SolTrace (develop branch) requires a C++-17 capable compiler, Git, and cmake 3.19 or greater.
 Once these are available, building can be done in the normal pattern of configure and build:

 ```sh
 git clone https://github.com/NatLabRockies/SolTrace.git